robert-cameron/jenga_bot/README.md

 ## State Machine Diagram

 A State Machine diagram is shown below, indicating the logical flow of the program.
-This logic is largely implemented within the [brain node](#33-technical-components-brain-node) and implments the [closed loop operation](#35-technical-components-closed-loop-operation).
+This logic is largely implemented within the [brain node](#33-technical-components-brain-node) and implments the [closed-loop operation](#35-technical-components-closed-loop-operation).

 <div align="center">
   <img src="image/state_diagram.jpeg" alt="structure" width="500"/>